Brecghan/u7-capstone-Brecghan/resources/design-document.md

 U2.
 As a BTM customer, I want to be able to create a training

 U3.
-As a BTM customer, I want to be able to create a training series
+As a BTM customer, I want to be able to create a reoccurring training series

 U4.
 As a BTM customer, I want to be able to create tests for trainings